Updated April 2021

-How is BPS serving Highly Capable students in mathematics?
-How will differentiation occur?
+How does BPS serve students identified as Highly Capable in mathematics?
+How does differentiation occur?

 For students who are identified as highly capable in the area of mathematics, additional options will be made available based on their individual needs.
+Additional supports include the use of Concept Quests, math circles, and open/expansive questioning strategies with deep, rich math problems.
 The Department of Teaching and Learning works together with our schools to meet the needs of students who are identified.
-Those families will be contacted by our Highly Capable program.
+Families of these students will be contacted by teachers and our Highly Capable program.

-Bellingham Public Schools uses a data-driven process to identify these 1 to 2 percent of students who are eligible to take Compacted Math 7/8 in the sixth grade.
+Bellingham Public Schools uses a data-driven process to identify the 1 to 2 percent of students eligible to take Math 7 in the sixth grade.

-Fifth grade students who meet at least two of the three data criteria below will be invited to take a locally developed grade 6 math end of course assessment.
+Fifth grade students in 2021-22 school year who meet at least one of the two data criteria below are invited to take a locally–developed grade 6 math end–of–course assessment.

-Any revisions to this criteria will be posted on this site.
+Any revisions to these criteria will be posted on this webpage.

 What materials are used for math instruction?

 - PK-5 Mathematics core curriculum is Bridges in Math (which includes Number Corner)

 - 6-8 Math will be using Desmos 6-8